calvinmetcalf/native-crypto/readme.md

 PBKDF2
 ===

-No parameters are optional, key and salt must be buffers, length is in bytes, algo may be any of the supported hash algorithms.
+No parameters are optional key may be a string or buffer, salt must be buffers, length is in bytes, algo may be any of the supported hash algorithms.

 ```js